gapotchenko/Turbo-CocoR/Examples/C#/01. Calc/README.md

 # Calc

-Calc is the simplest Turbo Coco/R sample for C#.
+Calc is the easiest Turbo Coco/R sample for C#.
 It asks a user to enter a math expression and then calculates the result.
-The sample demonstrates the simplest single pass architecture: the result is being calculated as the parsing progresses.
+The sample demonstrates the simplest single-pass architecture: the result is being calculated as the parsing progresses.

 Only the basic math operations are supported: